Michael Senftleber’s first impression of the beehive of activity at Arrive Logistics is one he won’t soon forget.

 This real-time feedback creates a sense that what you’re building actually matters.
 I think a lot of people in tech at some point ask if anyone actually cares about what they are building.
 To have access to stakeholders and users creates a sense of closure and purpose.

 Brown: A new hire’s impact is felt fairly immediately.
-We’re in a pure growth stage right now and creating new teams and product areas, such as Arrive EDGE for Carriers, our shipper portal, bulk pricing and general infrastructure.
+We’re in a pure growth stage right now and creating new teams and product areas, such as the carrier portal, our shipper portal, bulk pricing and general infrastructure.

 We’re also defining the culture of our engineering group, so every new engineer will play a role in shaping that.